2degrees lashes out at Spark over Rugby World Cup

 For Spark, spokesman Andrew Pirie said, "A commercial wholesale offer to other ISPs is still being finalised, in respect of both the Spark Sport monthly subscription and the Rugby World Cup 2019 tournament pass.
 We intend to share more information with ISPs shortly."

-Pirie noted that people don't have to be a Spark customer to subscribe to Spark Sport or buy an RWC pass.
+Pirie reiterated that people don't need to belong to Spark to buy Spark Sport or an RWC pass.

 Sherriff said Spark's treatment of ISPs is "the kind of behaviour Spark warned about when vigorously opposing the proposed Sky Vodafone merger in February 2017."